oracle-livelabs/oci/security-experience/introduction/introduction.md

 ## Objectives

 * Execute your first security assessment by launching the provided Python script in Oracle Cloud Shell (Oracle Cloud Shell is a Linux terminal provided by Oracle Cloud to run scripts on your OCI tenant).
-* Security assessment reports excel files will be stored automatically in an Object Storage bucket in CSV format.
+The script generates your security assessment reports in excel format, and stores the excel files in an Object Storage bucket.
-* Send the security assessment reports to an Autonomous Database table via REST API calls.
+* Send the security assessment reports from the bucket to an Autonomous Database table via REST API calls.
 * Deploy the provided APEX application (Security Center dashboard) in the APEX instance hosted in the Autonomous Database.
 * Check all results of your security assessments in the Security Center dashboard, and navigate through the different pages to check available security services that you could deploy in OCI.
 * Optionally, enable one security service automatically (Cloud Guard) via the Security Center dashboard by using Terraform.